Long-Term Visitation Value for Deep Exploration in Sparse Reward Reinforcement Learning: Long-Term Visitation Value for Deep Exploration

 \subsection{Final Remarks}

-In this section, we discuss the uniform count assumption used to derive the bounds, the differences between the proposed W-functions and intrinsic motivation, the benefit of using the count-based one, and potential issues in stochastic environments.
+In this section, we discuss the uniform count assumption used to derive the bounds, the differences between the proposed W-functions and intrinsic motivation, the benefit of using the count-based one, and potential issues in stochastic environments and continuous MDPs.

 \paragraph{Uniform count assumption.} In Section \ref{ssec:vv_init} we derived an initialization for $W^\beta_{\textsub{ucb}}$ and a bound for $W^\beta_{\textsub{n}}$ to guarantee that an action is not executed twice before all other actions are executed once.
 For that, we assumed the visitation count to be uniform for all state-action pairs.
 We acknowledge that this assumption is not true in practice.
 First, it may be necessary to revisit old states in order to visit new ones.
 Second, when an episode is over the state is reset and a new episode starts.
 This is common practice also for infinite horizon MDPs, when usually the environment is reset after some steps.
-Thus, the agent initial state will naturally have higher visitation count.
+Thus, the agent's initial state will naturally have a higher visitation count.
 Nonetheless, in Section \ref{sssec:visit_count_map}, we will empirically show that our approach allows the agent to explore the environment as uniformly as possible.

 \paragraph{W-function vs auxiliary rewards.} Using an auxiliary reward such as an exploration bonus or an intrinsic motivation signal has similarities with the proposed approach, especially with $W^\beta_{\textsub{ucb}}$, but the two methods are not equivalent.
 Consider augmenting the reward with the same visitation reward used to train the W-function, i.e., $r^+_t = r_t + {\alpha}\:r_t^W$.
 Using TD learning, the augmented Q-function used for exploration can be rewritten as\footnote{For the sake of simplicity, we consider only non-terminal states.}